Synthesizing Computable Functions from Rational Specifications over Infinite Words: Unbounded Delay Game

-\begin{proof} Let $\sigma_\exists$ be a winning strategy for Eve in $\mathcal G_\mathcal T$.
-This implies that there exists also a finite state winning strategy for Eve.
-In \cref{alg:cont-function}, we give an algorithm that describes a continuous computable function $f\colon \Sigma^\omega \to \Gamma^\omega$ that uniformizes $R$ which is constructed from a finite state winning strategy given by a strategy automaton $\mathcal S$.
+In \cref{alg:cont-function}, we give an algorithm that describes a computable function $f\colon \Sigma^\omega \to \Gamma^\omega$ that uniformizes $R$ which is constructed from a finite state winning strategy given by a strategy automaton $\mathcal S$.
 Intuitively, the algorithm plays the game where Adam's actions correspond to an input word $\alpha$ and Eve's actions are determined by the winning strategy given by $S$.
 In a play, the lookahead on the input is not stored concretely, but as an abstraction in form of two profiles.
-When Eve takes an edge labeled with a state transformation, then the first lookahead profile is removed, the chosen state transformation is applied, the second lookahead profile takes the place of the first one, and the second lookahead profile is build anew.
+When Eve takes an edge labeled with a state transformation, then the first lookahead profile is removed, the chosen state transformation is applied, the second lookahead profile takes the place of the first one, and the second lookahead profile is built anew.
 In the algorithm, additionally, the lookahead on the input that is used to build the two profiles is stored concretely.
 When Eve takes an edge labeled with a state transformation, say $(p,q,c)$, we have the information what kind of state transformation should occur for the input $u_1 \in \Sigma^*$ that currently corresponds to the first profile $P_1$.
 The algorithm picks an output $v_1 \in \Gamma^*$ such that $\mathcal T\colon p \xrightarrow{u_1 / v_1} q$ and the maximal priority seen on this run is $c$.
 Then, in the game, profile $P_2$ takes the place of $P_1$ and the second profile is set to $P_\varepsilon$.
 Additionally, the algorithm sets $u_1$ to $u_2$, that is, the input that currently corresponds to $P_2$, and sets $u_2$ to $\varepsilon$.
-The stored strings $u_1$ and $u_2$ can get arbitrarily long, but are reset from time to time, as the algorithm is build from a winning strategy, thus producing edges are taken again and again.
+The stored strings $u_1$ and $u_2$ can get arbitrarily long, but are reset from time to time, as the algorithm is built from a winning strategy, thus producing edges are taken again and again.
 Note that the algorithm is guaranteed to produce non-empty output strings again and again, because in \cref{alg:append} a new letter is appended to the string $u_2$ again and again, and in \cref{alg:switch} the string $u_1$ is set to $u_2$ from time to time.
 Thus, the string $u_1$ is infinitely often not empty.
 In fact, $u_1$ is only empty the first time an output word is chosen.